-RS485 is the backbone of industrial automation, but when communication drops, troubleshooting can be a nightmare.
+RS485 is the backbone of industrial automation, but when communication drops, rs485 troubleshooting can be a nightmare.
 While it often runs for years without trouble, random timeouts, node dropouts, or corrupted data frames can bring a production line to an expensive halt.

 When an RS485 network fails, it’s usually due to one of a few common problems: the cable run is too long, there are too many nodes loading the bus, ground loops are introducing noise, or there are fundamental wiring mistakes.